Wait, but why the evolution of architectural communication lets form follow you?

 The technological turning point in this existing structure comes with another evolution: the combination of accessibility and expertise.
 The affordability of virtual and augmented reality tools allows the creation of 3D interfaces to 3D virtual spaces.
 Everyone who can navigate in the physical world, can do it in the virtual one, too!
 Most people have a smartphone.
 Just place it in a cheap cardboard device, open the video app and enjoy 360° architecture visualisations.

-3D Interaction: Max collaborated with Digital Design Unit of TU Darmstadt on the IBA Game 20.000 Blocks to create collaborativly architecture in Minecraft.
+3D Interaction: Form Follows You collaborated with Digital Design Unit of TU Darmstadt on the IBA Game 20.000 Blocks to create collaborativly architecture in Minecraft.

 There is no need to translate a plan or digital model in the mind to a 3D experience.
 The real scale is directly visible.
 Instead of videos and renderings, we can tell our stories directly in this space.
 However, to become an architect one still needs to be able to design and communicate to other experts and even this is possible for everyone!